 Due to reasons that have more to do with public relations than science, the phrase “evidence-based” is often tied to phonics-based tutoring programs, although much of the “evidence” actually shows that these programs are ineffective for large numbers of dyslexic children.

 For example, research findings indicate that about 20 to 40% of children with dyslexia fail to improve their reading skills during a phonics-based intervention.1 2 These children are sometimes labeled as “treatment resisters” or “nonresponders”— but it is not the children’s fault that the intervention is ineffective.

 Further, while there are many studies showing short-term improvement in some skills from phonics-based interventions, there is little evidence showing long-term benefits.
 One meta-analysis of 71 interventions showed that effect sizes decreased over time, and that only a small effect was maintained in the long term.
 4 In other words, even when the students appear to benefit from tutoring, the gains often do not persist.

 The good news was that the researchers were able to identify at least one important factor that could help predict which children were more or less likely to benefit from the intervention.
 On measures of pseudoword reading – or phonetic decoding using made-up words – the results could be predicted by the level of ability prior to the beginning of the intervention.
-The children who had the most difficulty with this task to begin with were also the least likely to benefit from the intervention.
+The children who had the most difficulty with this task at the outset were also the least likely to benefit from the intervention.

 The bad news was that even the children who did benefit from the tutoring did not do particularly well: “at the long-term measurement up to a year after the intervention, children with dyslexia were still signiﬁcantly behind on both word and pseudoword reading ﬂuency compared to typical readers.”

 This finding was not unusual; the researchers noted that their results were in “accordance with a number of reading intervention studies that show that reading ﬂuency is more difﬁcult to remediate than reading accuracy.”